BenJamesFleming/dtg-gallery/README.md

 ***(Parameters That Do Not Have Builders Will Simply Be Cleared From The Template)***

 ###### Simple Example
-> This Example Shows How The Builders Could Be Used In A Simple Data System \n
+> This Example Shows How The Builders Could Be Used In A Simple Data System

 > *See The Simple Data Example*

 ```javascript